Expertise

 Biography

 My central research topic is the social construction of identities.
-I try to understand both theoretically and empirically how people construct their identifications in order to understand who they are.
-My theoretical work tries to decipher the complex relationship between narrative identities and social discourses.
-My empirical work has two different geographical locales: Argentina and the U.S.-Mexico border.
-In the case of Argentina my work has dealt with the relationship between music and identity, and I have studied how different musical genres have helped different kinds of people to construct valued social identities: how tango helped European immigrants to acculturate in xenophobic early twentieth century Buenos Aires; how folk music did the same with immigrant mestizos from the countryside in the 1950s; how rock nacional was used by young people to resist a dictatorship that killed thousands of youngsters between 1976-1983; and currently how cumbia villera is used to negotiate gender relations among the more disfranchised inhabitants of Buenos Aires.
+I try to theoretically and empirically understand how people construct their identifications to understand who they are and what they can do.
+My theoretical work attempts to decipher the complex relationship between narrative identities, social discourses, settings, objects, technologies, affects, and emotions, working in different assemblages.
+My empirical work has two distinct geographical locales: Argentina and the U.S.-Mexico border.
+In the case of Argentina, my work has dealt with the relationship between music and identity.
+I have studied how different musical genres have helped different kinds of people to construct valued social identities: how tango helped European immigrants to acculturate in xenophobic early twentieth-century Buenos Aires, how folk music did the same with immigrant mestizos from the countryside in the 1950s, how rock nacional was used by young people to resist a dictatorship that killed thousands of youngsters between 1976-1983; and how cumbia villera is used to negotiate gender relations among the more disfranchised inhabitants of Buenos Aires.

 Curriculum Vitae